Trade guide

 • Building maintenance contract base

-• Specializing in particular sectors or technologies
+• Specialising in particular sectors or technologies

 • Training and employing additional installers